zaphosting/docs/docs/redm-steam-web-api-key.md

 ## Activation of an API key

-Now that you have your Steam Web API Key, you must place it into your server configuration (`server.cfg`) file on your RedM gameserver.
-You can access your `server.cfg` file either through FTP (as seen above), or via the **Configs** section on your gameserver's webinterface.
+Now that you have your Steam Web API Key, you must place it into your server configuration (`server.cfg`) file on your RedM game server.
+You can access your `server.cfg` file either through FTP (as seen above), or via the **Configs** section on your game server's webinterface.

 ![image](https://github.com/zaphosting/docs/assets/42719082/43793138-db0c-4824-827e-c50abf6e76e4)